aceontech/ComponentArchitecture/README.md

 <img src="Docs/demo.png" width="250"/>

+## Project status

+Pre-alpha / concept-phase.

+- [x] MVP with support for UILabel & UIStackView components
+- [ ] Support for all common UIKit classes
+- [ ] Support for Flexbox layouting
+- [ ] Support for Markup rendering
+- [ ] Direct integration with ReSwift

 ## `Component` protocol

 Components that adopt the `Component` protocol, declare their input properties (`Props`), changeable `State`, and their `Rendering` output.
 When targeting iOS, this'll be `UIView` or one of its subclasses.